 Many States continue to see an increase in the number of highways and bridges needing attention, and those that are posted for reduced loads adversely affect travel, freight movement, and emergency response times.
 Project bundling helps address this national issue.
 By awarding a single contract for several similar preservation, rehabilitation, or replacement projects, agencies can streamline design and construction, reduce costs, and effectively decrease transportation project backlogs.

-Reducing fatalities on rural roads remains a major challenge in the United States.
+Reducing fatalities on rural roads remains a major challenge on all public roads in the United States.
 Roadway departures on the rural road network account for one-third of traffic fatalities.
-Systemic application of proven roadway departure countermeasures, such as rumble strips, friction treatments, and clear zones, helps keep vehicles in their travel lanes, reduce the potential for crashes, and reduce the severity of those crashes that do occur.
+Systemic application of roadway departure countermeasures, such as rumble strips, friction treatments, and clear zones are proven to reduce these crashes.
+Statewide, Regional or Local Road Safety Plans can document strategies to keep vehicles in their travel lanes, reduce the potential for crashes, and reduce the severity of those crashes that do occur.